aduvenhage/ais-decoder/README.md

 Make sure you use the correct python lib for the version you will be working with.

+### Build Notes
+On Linux you will to install the following:
+- cmake
+- g++
+- swig
+- python

 ## Import and use python module (WIP)
 In python do the following to test: